U.S. Citizenship And Eligible Non-Citizens

 Other Eligible Non-Citizen resident statuses and documentation:

 - Refugee status continues unless revoked by DHS.
 Refugees are required to apply for Lawful Permanent Residency (LPR) status after one year, and continue to be refugees even after the grant of LPR status.
 A refugee will have an electronic I-94 showing "RE" as the class of admission and "DS" as the admit until date.
 Refugees may also have a Form I-94 or I-94A annotated with a stamp showing admission under Section 207 of the Immigration Nationality Act (INA).
-Also acceptable is the old Refugee Travel Document (Form I-571) or the newer U.S. Travel Document cited in paragraph 6. above annotated with "Refugee Travel Document Form I-571 (Rev. 9-2-03)."
+Also acceptable is the old Refugee Travel Document (Form I-571) or the newer U.S. Travel Document cited above annotated with "Refugee Travel Document Form I-571 (Rev. 9-2-03)."

 - Asylee status can apply for permanent residence after one year.
 Asylee status continues unless revoked by DHS or until permanent resident status is granted.
 Asylees will have a Form I-94 or I-94A and a stamp reflecting admission under Section 208 of the INA, or the same travel documents described for refugees.

-- Note: A refugee or an asylee who has applied for permanent resident status and may have an I-94 that includes the endorsement "209a (or 209b) pending.
+- Note: A refugee or an asylee who has applied for permanent resident status may have an I-94 that includes the endorsement "209a (or 209b) pending.
 Employment Authorized."
 These students are eligible for federal student aid funds if the I-94 has not expired.